MJoergen/nexys4ddr/offloader/Episodes/ep03_-_Ethernet/README.md

 The up-side of this choice is that when viewing the result of simulations, the contents of the wide data bus reads left-to-right.

+### Wide data bus
+The wide data bus uses the same interface as the byte-oriented data bus, except that another signal "bytes" has been added.
+This contains the number of valid bytes (starting from the MSB) that are valid in the current clock cycle.
+A value of 0 means that all bytes in the "data" signal are valid.
+The signal "bytes" must be zero for all clock cycles, except when "last" is asserted.

+### byte2wide
+This module converts a stream of bytes into a wider bus interface.
+Both the input stream and the output stream use a pushing interface without back-pressure.
+In my opinion, this is the easiest interface to work with.

 ## Clock domains